| | | | | | |

 Why Do We Have a Solstice?

 The Earth’s tilted axis causes different parts of the world to receive more or less sunlight throughout the year.
-Around June 21st, the Northern Hemisphere gets the most direct sunlight, making it the start of astronomical summer.
+Around June 21st, the Northern Hemisphere receives the most direct sunlight, marking the start of astronomical summer.
 Meanwhile, the Southern Hemisphere is experiencing its winter solstice.

 Kid-Friendly Ways to Celebrate the Summer Solstice